Skip to main content

 Visibility settingsWhether files are public by default or hidden from residents

-Attachment rulesWhat objects files can attach to (properties, custom map features, or standalone)
+Attachment rulesWhat objects files can attach to (properties, other object types, or standalone)

 Display optionsWhether to show files in property carousels or galleries